Cyberworld-builders/legend/app/blog/posts/markdown/early-adventures-in-freelance-web-development-lessons-from-the-wordpress-era.md

 ---
 title: "Early Adventures in Freelance Web Development: Lessons from the WordPress Era"
-description: "A reflection on early freelance web development experiences, focusing on WordPress specialization after transitioning from DocWorks.
-Covers plugin customization, client relationships, reputation management, and the dynamics of remote freelance work in the early 2010s."
+description: "SEO-friendly description for your post"
-publishedDate: 2024-01-08
+publishedDate: 2025-09-29
-modifiedDate: 2025-09-23
+modifiedDate: 2025-09-29
-lastReviewedDate: 2025-09-23
+lastReviewedDate: 2025-09-29
 keywords:
-  - freelance web development
-  - WordPress development
-  - plugin customization
-  - client relationships
-  - reputation management
-  - remote work
-  - full-stack development
-  - PHP
-  - MySQL
-  - JavaScript
-  - career lessons
-  - freelancing
+  - keyword1
-  - Upwork
+  - keyword2
-  - global market
+  - keyword3
 topics:
-  - Career & Professional Development
+  - AI & Automation
   - Development & Tools
 tags:
-  - freelance
-  - wordpress
-  - web-development
-  - career-lessons
-  - client-management
-  - reputation
-  - PHP
-  - MySQL
-  - JavaScript
-  - remote-work
-  - upwork
+  - specific-tag
-  - global-market
+  - another-tag
 series: "Career Journey"
 category: "Career"
-# socialImage: "/images/wordpress-freelance-social.jpg"
+socialImage: "/images/your-social-image.jpg"
-# headerImage: "/images/wordpress-freelance-hero.jpg"
+headerImage: "/images/your-header-image.jpg"
-isDraft: false
+isDraft: true
 isFeatured: false
 priority: 4
 canonicalUrl: "https://cyberworldbuilders.com/blog/early-adventures-in-freelance-web-development-lessons-from-the-wordpress-era"
 language: "en-US"
----

-# Early Adventures in Freelance Web Development: Lessons from the WordPress Era
+---# Early Adventures in Freelance Web Development: Lessons from the WordPress Era

 ## Overview
 This post reflects on my early experiences as a freelance web developer, focusing on my specialization in WordPress development after transitioning from my role at DocWorks.
 It covers the excitement of steady work, the technical challenges of plugin customization, and the critical lessons learned about managing client relationships, reputation, and career focus.
 These experiences shaped my growth as a full-stack developer and highlight the dynamics of remote freelance work in the early 2010s.